priyanshu0627/BOOK_GENRE_CLASSIFICATION/README.md

 - Matplotlib

 ## DATASET
-Book covers were taken form [KAGGLE] (https://www.kaggle.com/lukaanicin/book-covers-dataset?select=book-covers)but to since my study was maily focused on FastAi and deep learning i took these 5 genres (to keep this project short).
+Book covers were taken form [KAGGLE] (https://www.kaggle.com/lukaanicin/book-covers-dataset?select=book-covers) but to since my study was maily focused on FastAi and deep learning i took these 5 genres (to keep this project short).
 - Romance
 - Childrens-Books
 - Sport